 As Program Chair of the Estate Planning section of the Utah State Bar, Mr. Howell spearheaded an increasing quality of CLE in Utah by bringing in renowned experts in the estate planning, tax planning and asset protection planning fields.
 This practice continues and has dramatically increased the quality of legal education being provided to Utah attorneys.

-In addition to being a member of the Utah State Bar, Mr. Howell is an active member of the Idaho State Bar (admitted 2010), Arizona State Bar (admitted 2011), Texas State Bar (admitted 2013), and Wyoming State Bar (admitted also 2013), and his admission to these jurisdictions are in good standing, and compliant.
+In addition to being a member of the Utah State Bar, Mr. Howell is an active member of the Idaho State Bar (admitted 2010), Arizona State Bar (admitted 2011), Texas State Bar (admitted 2013), Wyoming State Bar (admitted also 2013), and most recently the Montana State Bar (admitted 2020).
+His admission to these jurisdictions are in good standing, and compliant.
 Mr. Howell continues to seek admission to other states due to the fact that estate planning has become a multi-state practice.

 In 2015, Mr. Howell was presented with the prestigious “Forty Under 40” award by Utah Business Magazine featuring forty prominent business people in Utah who were under the age of 40.

 York Howell & Guymon was celebrated as one of Utah’s Fast 50: Emerging 8 companies in 2016 and is ranked #1,073 on Inc. 5000’s Fastest Growing Companies in America.
-During Mr. Howell’s seven years as Managing Partner, the Firm has grown from three lawyers to seventeen and now employs forty people.
+During Mr. Howell’s eight years as Managing Partner, the Firm has grown from three lawyers to eighteen and now employs 51 people.

 Mr. Howell actively contributes his time and estate planning expertise to the philanthropic and non-profit sectors by regularly speaking on estate planning and charitable giving fundamentals to groups including the Community Foundation of Utah, The Road Home Development Committee, Salt Lake City Firefighters, and Wills for Heroes, a program instituted after 9/11 to assist first responders with obtaining their estate planning at no cost.
 Mr. Howell has also served as a Board Member of various civic and arts organizations, including the Ririe-Woodbury Dance Company and Salt Lake County Zoo, Arts & Parks, which successfully passed a referendum allowing additional funds available to community parks and recreation centers used by all members of the public.